 Below are the techniques taught in the SDR Therapy Training Program, along with contraindications which require avoidance or delay in using SDR, followed by some descriptions of suitable applications ….

 SDR Therapy Techniques May Be Contraindicated

-Some SDR techniques are generally contraindicated for:
+In outpatient settings some SDR techniques are generally contraindicated for: